kbzh2558/Regression_Analysis_on_the_Factors_Affecting_the_Monthly_Spending_of_Desautels_Students/README.md

         - c. living arrangement(categorical),
         - d. number of monthly subscriptions (quantitative),
         - e. frequency of going to the groceries in numbers of times (quantitative), and
-        - f. the number of shopping (quantitative).
+        - f. frequency of shopping (quantitative).

     **NOTE:** Below are some screenshots of the questionnaire.